13o-bbr-bbq/machine_learning_security/Security_and_MachineLearning/README_en.md

  The offensive part is to learn the vulnerabilities of machine learning model and countermeasures.

- This blog is a **foundamental training course for machine learning**, I don't use mathematical formulas to explain machine learning algorithms.
+ This blog is a **foundamental training course for machine learning**, so I don't use mathematical formulas to explain machine learning algorithms.
+But I use simple sample code, so **you can learn machine learning algorithms with hands-on**.
 If you want to learn more about the theory, read other blogs/papers.
-Instead of I use simple sample code.
-So **you can learn machine learning algorithms with hands-on**.

 ### CHANGELOG
 None.